I'm a fan of forward bends.

 Here are some tips to bring more depth and length to your forward bends, and to build your home practice so that you can safely explore the calming poses that can help to ground you better, reduce stress, and calm your nervous system.

 There are a few important aspects to consider when talking forward bends.

-The first is to pay attention to a slight forward tilt of the pelvis, which helps to give you more length and depth in your forward bend (like the sway in the back in Cow pose) and prevent you from rounding the lower back .
-Lie on your back with the soles of your feet on the floor, knees pointing up towards the ceiling (with a neutral pelvis).
+The first is to pay attention to a slight forward tilt of the pelvis, which helps to give you more length and depth in your forward bend (like the sway in the back in Cow pose) and prevents you from rounding the lower back.
+Lie on your back with the soles of your feet on the floor, and knees pointing up toward the ceiling (with a neutral pelvis).